duduisonfire/rune-maker/README.md

 # How to use
 1. Run Rune Maker
 2. Choose the LeagueClient.exe on the League of Legends Folder.
-3. The rest the program does for you.
+3. The rest of the program does for you.